-This is why back then in elementary school, your parents will always advice you to choose your friends wisely because, “bad communication corrupts good manners”.
+This is why back then in elementary school, your parents will always advise you to choose your friends wisely because “bad communication corrupts good manners”.
 This advice should be more important to you now that you want to achieve financial freedom than ever.

 The moment you “discover yourself” and what you want out of life, you are automatically operating at a ‘higher frequency’ than most of your former friends.

 From that moment, they will begin to fight you because they don’t understand what is happening to you.
 For instance…

 🔯They won’t understand why you are spending as much as $97 for an online Personal Development course by Brian Tracy instead of buying a new pair of designer Nike sneakers from Walmart.